 Once Lheidli T’enneh received the FP certification, the nation started to work toward FMS certification.
 That process has the below steps:

 Lheidli T’enneh had its FAL approved and revised as per requirement.
 The initiative was taken several times, to start from step 2 as stated above, especially when the nation entered into the 10-year grant program.
-In April 2020, a core FMS working team was formed, which consisted of Zawad Abedin (Manager, Capital Projects & Asset Management), Towfiqul Islam (Chief Financial Officer) and Joseph Gosnell Jr. (Executive Director).
+In April 2020, a core FMS working team was formed, which consisted of Zawad Abedin (Manager, Capital Projects & Asset Management), Towfiqul Islam (Chief Financial Officer) and the Executive Director.
 With the leadership of Chief and Council of Lheidli T’enneh, the core team started towards the goal of FMS certification.